 He is an active cross country (XC) and competiton pilot.
 If he’s not working (flying), he’ll be flying!
 If it’s not flyable, there’s a good chance he’ll be in his pack raft.

 Mark’s been a committee member for Southern Hang Gliding and Paragliding Club, having held the positions of President, Secretary and Airspace Officer.
-He’s the current Vice President of the New Zealand Hang Gliding and Paragliding Association (NZHGPA) and has previously been the Secretary, Paragliding Training Manager and the Paragliding Operations Manager.
+He’s the current Training Manager for the New Zealand Hang Gliding and Paragliding Association (NZHGPA) and has previously been the Vice-President, Secretary, and Paragliding Operations Manager.
 He’s been on the Paragliding Competition Committee and he’s organised the paragliding national championships on multiple occasions.

 Flying is undoubtedly his passion, and sharing the joy is one of his highest priorities in life.